nickdba/Retete-culinare/Meniu/coffee/bella-barista/embankment-blend-trials.md

 * Filter: 1 Paper Filter, Rinsed⁠
 * Total time: 2:30 out of which 30s stir, 1:30 brew, 30s press

-Coffee was a bit sour and underextracted.
+Coffee was a bit sour and under-extracted.

 **2nd Try - Selected**